raine/ghtool/README.md

 runner = "jest"

 [lint]
 # A regular expression to match test job names
 job_pattern = "Lint"

 # Lint tool used in the checks.
 Determines how logs are parsed.
 # One of: eslint
 tool = "eslint"

+[typecheck]
+# A regular expression to match typechecking job names
+job_pattern = "Typecheck"

+# Typechecker used in matching jobs.
+Determines how logs are parsed.
+# One of: tsc
+tool = "tsc"
 ```

 ## example usage